annarofl/nextSighting/README.md

 - can use in my website
 - maybe connect to IFFT to send notifications
 - can use address, not just city
+- take weather into account - it it's raining you cant see it!